Installing frontend NPM packages

 ### signer.deployScw() => Promise\<void>

-Deploys the [#smart-contract-wallet-scw](https://docs.zerowallet.org/how-does-zerowallet-work#smart-contract-wallet-scw "mention") for an authorized Zerowallet.
+Deploys the [How does Zerowallet work?](/how-does-zerowallet-work.md#smart-contract-wallet-scw) for an authorized Zerowallet.
 The user should be authorized, otherwise this function will throw an error.

 ### signer.refreshNonce() => Promise\<void>